kroegepa/KnowledgeRepSeasonTwo/README.md

 python -m pip install .
 ```

-After this, the game can be run as follows:
+After this, the preferred discussion game can be run as follows:
 ```sh
 python -m argumentation_game [--game/-g] input.json argument
 ```

-After this, the credulous decision on the admissibility semantics can be run as follows:
+After this, the credulous decision on the preferred semantics can be run as follows:
 ```sh
 python -m argumentation_game input.json argument
 ```